cloud-army/secret-mutator-admission-webhook/README.md

-# cloud-army-kubernetes-webhook (mutator)
+# cloud-army-admission-controller

 ![](/img/2023-04-13_19-04.png)
-WIPPPPPPPPPP
-This is a [Kubernetes mutator webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/).
-It is meant to be used as a mutating admission webhook to add container-init and custom binary to extract and add secret environment to the entrypoint.
-It has been developed as a simple Go web service without using any framework or boilerplate such as kubebuilder.
+This is a [Kubernetes admission controller] to be used as a mutating admission webhook to add a container-init with a custom binary to extract and add secrets environments from GCP Secret Manager to the container entrypoint.
+It has been developed as a simple Go web service.

 ## Installation

 ### Requirements
 * Docker
 * kubectl
+* cert-manager

 ## Usage
 ### Deploy Admission Webhook